RefresherTowel/docs/catalyst/reference.md

 - `ClearBaseFunc()`
   Clears the base-value function so `base_value` is used directly again.

+- `SetPostProcess(fn)`
+  Sets a post-process function `fn(stat, raw_value, context) -> Real` that runs after all modifiers and family rules, before clamping and rounding.
+Logs a debug message and ignores the call if `fn` is not callable.

+- `ClearPostProcess()`
+  Clears the post-process function.

 - `SetMaxValue(amount)` / `SetMinValue(amount)`
   Set clamp bounds; mark the stat as altered.